Having a solid understanding of the research process allows for an informed interpretation of hypotheses, results and translation to practice.

 Research can be bench or clinically based; it can be volunteer, a summer internship, part-time during the school year, or a full time co-op.
 When assisting with research make sure that you aren’t blindly gathering data or performing experiments.
 Rather, make an effort to understand the process and outcomes of the work.
 Think critically about the hypothesis being tested and the results gathered.

 For MD and DO applicants, programs will expect you to have some research experience in college.
-Though not required for dental, optometry, podiatry or veterinary school, research experience makes your application stand out among the applicant pool.
+Though not required for dental, optometry, physician assistant, podiatry or veterinary school, research experience makes your application stand out among the applicant pool.

 If you are especially passionate about research and can envision research as a major part of your career, you may consider a dual medical/PhD degree.
 These degrees are offered for many of the medical programs that we support.
 Candidates to dual degree programs must demonstrate an exceptional research background and accomplishments prior to applying, as well as identify a particular field of study for their doctoral studies.

 - Oklahoma State University DO/PhD Program

 - Ohio State University DO/PhD Program